Facelift Perth

 A neck lift (often referred to as platysmaplasty) removes excess skin and fat from the neck and tightens the neck muscles.

-Both procedures result in a brighter and more youthful appearance.
-Most of the time, they are done as one procedure.
+Most of the time, both procedures are done as one procedure.

 Types of facelift and/or neck lift

-"Now you might think “A scar?!”?
-Well, in general, any time a cut is made through the skin there's always going to be a scar.
-But as a plastic surgeon, I am highly trained and skilled to make this scar as least visible as possible.
+Now you might wonder about scarring.
+As a plastic surgeon, I take care to place incisions in natural creases so that scars are typically well concealed as they heal.
 For example, the incision is always made where there are natural shadows and creases.
 So in general, with a good technique and appropriate placement of the incision, facelift scars are well hidden."

 Standard facelift or long scar facelift: the incision tends to start in the vicinity of the temporal hair and goes down along the front part of the ear crease.
 It then travels around the earlobe in the fold that already exists, up to the back of the ear and then back out into the hair-bearing part of the scalp behind the ear.
 Commonly there is a second incision just under the chin.
 This incision allows your surgeon to get to the neck.
 This type of facelift is recommended for people with more sagging skin, less elasticity and who require more work on their neck or under the skin.